-Since, according to (2.1), the corner frequency is directly proportional to $\sqrt{A}$ where A is the differential optical gain, the relative slopes of the plots in Fig. 5.3 thus yield values for the relative change in A as the temperature is varied.
-The ratio of the slope at 22°C to that at $-50^{\circ}$ C is 1.34 according to Fig. 5.3.
-This factor is fairly consistent (between 1.3 and 1.4) among all the lasers tested, even including those from different wafers.
-According to these measurements it can be deduced that the intrinsic differential optical gain of GaAs increases by a factor of $\approx 1.8$ by cooling from 22°C to $-50^{\circ}$ C assuming that the photon lifetime does not change with temperature.
-To check whether this result is consistent with previously calculated values, Fig. 3.8.2 in [35] can be consulted, in which the calculated optical gain is plotted against the carrier density for various temperatures.
-The differential gain coefficient A is the slope of the gain vs. carrier concentration plots.
+Since, according to (2.1), the corner frequency is directly proportional to \sqrt{A} where A is the differential optical gain, the relative slopes of the plots in Fig. 5.3 thus yield values for the relative change in A as the temperature is varied.
+The ratio of the slope at 22°C to that at -50° C is 1.34 according to Fig. 5.3.
+This factor is fairly consistent (between 1.3 and 1.4) among all the lasers tested, even including those from differential optical gain of GaAs increases by a factor of ≈ 1.8 by cooling from 22 to -50° C, assuming that the photon lifetime does not change with temperature.
+To check whether this result is consistent with previously calculated values, Fig. 3.8.2 in [35] can be consulted, in which the calculated optical gain coefficient A is the slope of the gain-versus-carrier concentration plots.
 From these theoretical results, the ratio of A at 160 K to that at 300 K is 2.51.
-A simple linear interpolation yields an increase by a factor of 1.87 for A at 223 K ( $-50^{\circ}$ C) over that at 300 K. This is consistent with the value obtained from the modulation measurements described above.
+A simple linear interpolation yields an increase by a factor of 1.87 for A at 223 K (-50° C) over that at 300 K. This is consistent with the value obtained from the modulation measurements described above.